Command line script guide

 Preparing to use the Data Archive

 Before you start uploading your research data to the Data Archive, make sure it is organised and in alignment with UNSW recommendations and, that you know the level of access you have to the Collections inside the Data Archive.
 Read the Preparing data for upload and the RDMP and the Data Archive pages for more information.
+To access the data archive you will need:

 Note: a word of caution; it is recommended that you retain a local copy of the research data you have uploaded to the Data Archive for two weeks, before local deletion, to ensure that all three copies of your data have been created and one copy has been taken off-site.
 See the When should I delete / remove the local copy of my data?
 FAQ for more information.